 About the Program

-Commute Friendly NC is a statewide recognition program that offers a simple and accessible structure to celebrate the leadership of all the businesses and organizations (large and small), throughout North Carolina who are taking valuable steps to support and shift single-occupancy, car-driven commutes to alternative sustainable modes, such as carpool, vanpool, telework, public transit, biking, walking and flexible work weeks.
+Commute Friendly NC is a statewide recognition program that offers a simple and accessible structure to celebrate the leadership of businesses and organizations, that support alternative commute modes, such as telework, carpool, public transit, biking, flexible work week and more.

-Commute Friendly NC was originally designed to be a statewide program modeled after the Best Workplaces for Commuters (BWC) program.
-BWC is a national level program that provides qualified employers with national recognition, as well as an elite designation for offering outstanding commuter benefits, such as free or low-cost bus passes, vanpool fares, and strong telework programs.
+Commute Friendly NC is a statewide program modeled after the Best Workplaces for Commuters (BWC) program.
+BWC is a national program that provides employers with national recognition for offering outstanding commuter benefits.
 It is an annual fee-based membership program.

-Triangle Transportation Choices has been promoting and participating in the BWC program since 2007.
-As of now, the Triangle Region’s Best Workplaces for Commuters program is housed at TJCOG.
-It encourages Triangle area employers to become BWC members and supports them by offering public recognition, technical assistance, training, web-based tools, and forums for information exchange.
+Triangle Transportation Choices has promoted BWC since 2007, housed at Central Pines Regional Council.
+BWC encourages encourages membership by offering public recognition, technical assistance, training, web-based tools, and forums for information exchange.

-However, over time it has become apparent that BWC’s annual fee of several hundred dollars a year is a major barrier to participation, especially for smaller businesses.
-This lack of participation resulted in a diminished regional competitiveness and awareness of the program.
-Lastly, the single designation system of BWC made it more daunting for employers who wished to work within a program over a longer time span in order to improve their benefits while still being recognized for what they have already accomplished.
-While BWC membership remains an excellent option for those businesses who do not face these challenges, Commute Friendly NC aims to be a more inclusive and competitive peer program to it.
+Over time it became apparent that BWC’s annual fee of several hundred dollars a year is a major barrier to participation, especially for smaller businesses.
+Also, the single designation system of BWC made it daunting for employers who wished to progressively increase the benefits they offer to their employees.
+While BWC is an excellent option for businesses who do not face these challenges, Commute Friendly NC aims to be an inclusive program to complement it.

-Commute Friendly NC is a multi-tiered, State-level recognition program with zero participation fee.
-The program predicts that its three tiers and zero cost will spark local competitiveness, program awareness, and a more diverse cohort of participants.
-The 2021 Chapel Hill pilot program reflected these predictions with businesses and organizations of all sizes, specialties, and level of commuter benefits entering the program.
+Commute Friendly NC has three recognition tiers and no cost of entry to support a diverse cohort of participants.
+The 2021 Chapel Hill pilot program featured organizations of all sizes, specialties, and level of commuter benefits